Skip to main content

 What are the core technical components of an Airbnb-like app?

-Six core components: geospatial search with map integration (Mapbox or Google Maps), an availability calendar with instant booking, Stripe Connect for escrow payments, identity verification (Jumio or Onfido), a two-sided review system, and a real-time messaging system between hosts and guests.
-Each component is a standalone microservice in production architectures.
+Six of them.
+Geospatial search with a map (Mapbox or Google Maps), an availability calendar with instant booking, Stripe Connect for escrow payments, identity verification through Jumio or Onfido, a two-sided review system, and real-time messaging between hosts and guests.
+In a production setup, each one runs as its own standalone microservice.

 How does Airbnb's search and matching algorithm work?

-Airbnb uses Elasticsearch for geospatial search with filters (price, dates, amenities, property type).
-Results are ranked by a machine learning model that factors in listing quality score, host response rate, booking conversion rate, and guest preferences.
-For an MVP, PostGIS with PostgreSQL handles geospatial queries up to 500,000 listings.
+Airbnb runs Elasticsearch for geospatial search, with filters for price, dates, amenities, and property type.
+Then a machine learning model ranks the results, weighing the listing's quality score, the host's response rate, booking conversion, and what the guest seems to want.
+For an MVP you can skip all that.
+PostGIS on PostgreSQL handles geospatial queries up to 250,000 listings just fine.

 How do you solve the chicken-and-egg problem for rental marketplaces?

-Start on the supply side.
-Manually onboard 50-100 listings in one city by reaching out to property managers and vacation rental owners already listing on Craigslist or Facebook Marketplace.
+Start with supply.
+Hand-onboard 50-100 listings in one city by reaching out to property managers and vacation-rental owners who already post on Craigslist or Facebook Marketplace.
 Offer zero commission for the first 6 months.
-Once you have supply, demand follows through Google SEO targeting city-specific rental searches.
+Once the supply is there, demand follows from Google SEO aimed at city-specific rental searches.

 What payment architecture does an Airbnb-like app need?

-Stripe Connect with escrow logic.
-The guest pays at booking, funds are held by the platform, and the host receives payment 24 hours after check-in (minus platform commission).
-This protects both parties.
-You also need dispute resolution workflows, automatic refund logic for cancellations, and tax withholding for hosts in applicable jurisdictions.
+Stripe Connect with escrow logic on top.
+The guest pays at booking, the platform holds the funds, and the host gets paid 24 hours after check-in, minus your commission.
+That's what protects both sides.
+On top of it you'll need dispute-resolution workflows, automatic refunds for cancellations, and tax withholding for hosts in the jurisdictions that require it.

 Should I build an Airbnb clone as a mobile app or web app?

-Build both, but launch the web app first.
-Airbnb gets 60% of its bookings from web (SimilarWeb, 2024).
-Guests search on desktop, hosts manage listings on desktop.
-Mobile handles in-trip communication and check-in.
-Use Next.js for the web app and Flutter for mobile to maximize code reuse and ship both platforms within the same timeline.
+Build both.
+Just launch the web app first.
+Airbnb pulls 60% of its bookings from web (SimilarWeb, 2024).
+Guests browse on desktop, hosts manage their listings on desktop, and mobile mostly handles the in-trip stuff like messaging and check-in.
+We'd use Next.js for web and Flutter for mobile, which reuses enough code that you can ship both inside one timeline.

 GET STARTED